How to create a successful workout program when you’re starting to exercise.

 Whether you’re new to exercise or have simply stepped away from it for a while, congratulations on making the decision to get active!
 There are so many great benefits to working out but the question is: where do you start?

-The first and most important step to take when starting with exercise is to determine why you want to work out in the first place.
-We all know that we should be exercising, but why should you be exercising and what does “fitness” mean to you?
-It may take a bit of soul-searching to truly figure this out, but by gaining real perspective into your motivation, you will create a different type of buy-in from yourself that will drastically increase your chances of sticking with it for the long haul.
+The first and most important step to take when starting with exercise is to determine why you want to be more active in the first place.
+We all know that we should be exercising, but why should you be exercising?
+It may take a bit of soul-searching to figure this out, but by gaining real perspective into your motivation, you will create a different type of buy-in and increase your chances of sticking with it for the long haul.

 When determining your “why”, consider your life from an internal standpoint.
 Would losing weight help you feel healthier?
 Would fitting into a pair of skinny jeans boost your self-confidence?
 Would improving your strength and mobility help you accomplish something bigger or make your life a bit easier?

 Not entirely sure what your “why” is?
 Here are some examples:

 Knowing your “why” may not seem especially important while you’ve got the motivation to get started but there will come a time where the couch vs. the treadmill will not be a fair fight and your “why” may end up being the thing that finally pushes you past the excuses and out that front door.

 Once you’re clear on why you want to start working out, the next step is to create a general plan for yourself as to how you’re going to actually go about incorporating it into your lifestyle.